mh4ckt3mh4ckt1c4s/arch-makepkg-sandbox/README.md

  docker run -it --rm registry.gitlab.com/mh4ckt3mh4ckt1c4s/arch-makepkg-sandbox
  ```

 You will have all privileges with `sudo` (no need for password).
 The basic build tools are present (`base-devel` arch package), along with `git` and `vim`.
 You also have `wget` to fetch source code and `namcap` to check the packages you created.
+You will be able to use the `build` user, which have all sudo rights and will be allow you to build and test packages.

- If you're using the launch script, a `host` directory will be created in the home folder of your sandbox, which you can access from your hosh with the `docker-access` folder.
+ If you're using the launch script, a `host` directory will be created in the home folder of your sandbox, which you can access from your host machine with the `docker-access` folder.

  Enjoy !